 Choosing the Right Pumpkin

-First, choose a large pumpkin.
 The bigger the pumpkin, the easier it is to carve.
-Avoid any pumpkins with bruises or moldy stems—they'll spoil much faster.
-Light-colored pumpkins tend to be softer and easier to carve.
+Avoid any with bruises or moldy stems—they'll spoil much faster.
+Light-colored pumpkins tend to be softer and easier to cut into.

 - When cutting out the lid, angle the knife at 45 degrees.
 This gives the lid a place to rest when you replace it so it won't fall through.

 - Use a large metal serving spoon or an ice cream scoop to scrape the insides.
 If you will be lighting the pumpkin, the inside of the pumpkin should be scraped flat so the light source will be on a steady surface and won't rock.
 The back wall of the pumpkin should be scraped as smooth as possible since this will reflect the light.
 The optimal thickness of the pumpkin wall is about 1 inch.
 When cleaning out the pumpkin, save the seeds.
 Toasted pumpkin seeds make a healthy and tasty snack!